jupitercow/sewn-in-xml-sitemap/README.md

 add_filter( 'sewn/sitemap/wp_list_pages', '__return_false' );
 ```

-## Customize WordPress SEO plugin
+## Compatibility

-Works with the our Sewn In Simple SEO plugin.
+Works with the our [Sewn In Simple SEO](https://github.com/jupitercow/sewn-in-simple-seo) plugin.
 When installed, the XML sitemap checkbox integrates with the SEO fields and this plugin will use the SEO post types.
 The goal is to keep things very simple and integrated.